ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

    ```
    {: pre}

-   The `terraform.tfvars` document contains variables that you may want to keep secret so it is ignored by the GitHub repository.{: .note}
+   The `terraform.tfvars` document contains variables that you might want to keep secret so it is ignored by the GitHub repository.{: .note}

 1. Install the infrastructure with the following command: